ward/halendar/README.md

 as there is no 29 February in 2013, 2014 and 2015.
 The `get*` ones are pretty obvious.

+### Db.hs

+This one does three major things.
+First of all it defines the types we'll be
+using: an `Event` type and a `User` type that is a sort of simplified version of `AuthUser` from the `Auth` snaplet.
+Besides that it also provides functions to create the necessary database table as well as checking if it is already there.
+Finally there are functions that put an `Event` in the database as well as getting it back out.

 ## Useful Reading

 * [Snap: A Haskell Web Framework](http://snapframework.com/)